-Other income comprises interest income on funds invested (including financial assets measured at FVOCI), dividend income, fair value gains and losses on financial assets at fair value through profit or loss and investment properties.
+Other income comprises interest income on funds invested, dividend income, fair value gains and losses on financial assets at fair value through profit or loss and investment properties.
 Dividend income is recognised in profit or loss on the date that the Group's right to receive payment is established, which in the case of quoted securities is normally the ex-dividend date.